wpapper/dynamoose/docs/api/schema.md

 }
 ```

-**Running any Dynamoose method that calls the `validate` method indirectly from within the `validate` method will cause an infinate loop.**
+**Running any Dynamoose method that calls the `validate` method indirectly from within the `validate` method will cause an infinite loop.**

 The property name `validate` is also an alias for `validator`.
 The property name `validator` will take priority if both are passed in.